Azure/azure-quickstart-templates/quickstarts/microsoft.network/front-door-standard-premium-custom-domain-customer-certificate/README.md

 ### Connect

-Once you have deployed the Azure Resource Manager template, you need to validate the custom domain.
-TODO
+Once you have deployed the Azure Resource Manager template, you need to validate your ownership of the custom domain by updating your DNS server.
+You must create a TXT record with the name specified in the `customDomainValidationDnsTxtRecordName` deployment output, and use the value specified in the `customDomainValidationDnsTxtRecordValue` deployment output.
+You must the validation before the time specified in the `customDomainValidationExpiry` deployment output.

-Next, configure CNAME forwarding TODO
+Front Door validates your domin ownership and updates the status automatically.
+You can monitor the validation process, or trigger an immediate validation, in the domain configuration in the Azure portal.

+Next, you should configure your DNS server with a CNAME record to direct the traffic to Front Door.
+You must create a CNAME record at the host name you specified in the `customDomainName` deployment parameter, and use the value specified in the `frontDoorEndpointHostName` deployment output.

 You can then access the Front Door endpoint by using your custom domain name.
-If you access the base hostname you should see a page saying _Welcome_.
+If you access the hostname you should see a page saying _Welcome_.
 If you see a different error page, wait a few minutes and try again.

 ## Notes

-TODO granting Key Vault access
+- You must grant Front Door access to your key vault before it can access your certificate.
+[Follow the guidance here](https://docs.microsoft.com/azure/frontdoor/standard-premium/how-to-configure-https-custom-domain#using-your-own-certificate) to register the Azure Front Door application with your Azure Active Directory tenant, and grant Azure Front Door access to your key vault.
 - Front Door Standard/Premium is currently in preview.
 - Front Door Standard/Premium is not currently available in the US Government regions.